awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-update-event.md

 # Updating a Change Calendar event<a name="change-calendar-update-event"></a>

-Use the following procedure to update a Change Calendar event in the Systems Manager console\.
+Use the following procedure to update a Change Calendar event in the AWS Systems Manager console\.
+Change Calendar is a capability of AWS Systems Manager\.

 **To update a Change Calendar event**